 These multi-domain packages are hosted on our high performance cloud that uses SSDs and all the latest hardware available.
 This was geared towards developers but it seems more and more people are building multiple sites either as a hobby or to create different businesses as the set up cost is relatively low.....all you need is a domain and some web space.
-It is important to note that these multi-domain packages benefit from Cloud Linux, R1 Soft Backups and a massive library of scripts that are available in all packages.
+It is important to note that these multi-domain packages benefit from Cloud Linux, Jet Backups and a massive library of scripts that are available in all packages.

 How Do I Add Domains